Annual Giving Officer, the Rotary Foundation

 Kay Fillingham is a senior manager in the enterprise anti-money laundering office at BMO Financial Group.
 In her current position, she coordinates US regulatory exams and internal audits and oversees management of sanctions- and money laundering- related emerging risks for global operations.
 Previously, Fillingham was an economic officer at the US Department of State, where she specialized in sanctions policy.
 She received her BA in international studies and Spanish and her MA in international development from the University of Denver.
 In addition to the Chicago Council on Global Affairs, she serves as a mentor for first-generation college students through Chicago Scholars.

-Joi Freeman is the marketing director for youth development at YMCA of the USA.
-With a focus on developing overarching marketing & communications strategies for the Y’s youth and young adult portfolio, she leads initiatives to drive national awareness on a range of topics including child hunger and nutrition, character development, as well as college and career readiness.
+Joi Freeman is a brand strategist with extensive experience in marketing development.
+She is currently an Executive MBA candidate at the Northwestern University Kellogg School of Management.
+She previously served as the marketing director for youth development at YMCA of the USA.
 Prior to joining the Y, Freeman spent eight months mentoring teens in Nairobi, Kenya and traveling throughout Europe.
 She has led marketing campaigns for a range of brands including Claire’s Stores, Inc., MoneyGram International, and Burger King.
-Freeman received her BA in English from University of Maryland, College Park with a focus on literature of the African diaspora and creative writing.
+Joi received her BA in English from University of Maryland, College Park with a focus on literature of the African diaspora and creative writing.
 In addition to the Chicago Council on Global Affairs, she also serves on 4word Chicago’s leadership team and volunteers with an early childhood education initiative with HOPE Worldwide South Africa.

 Signe Hanson is currently a food procurement analyst at the meal kit delivery startup "Home Chef."
 After leaving her previous job planning events at the International Peace Institute in New York City, she wasted no time in finding the Chicago Council on Global Affairs and becoming engaged with the YP Network.
-Hanson studied international affairs at the University of Georgia through which she completed a public administration internship in Romania and one term at the University of Oxford.
+Signe studied international affairs at the University of Georgia through which she completed a public administration internship in Romania and one term at the University of Oxford.
 She participated in the US Department of Defense's Portuguese Flagship Program, living, interning, and learning Portuguese in Brazil for one year.
-Hanson is working towards law school, where she plans to focus on international law.

 Assistant Director, Global Programs, Kellogg School of Management